natpombubpa-lab/natpombubpa-lab.github.io/resources/Metagenomics_Visualization.md

-## Step2 Merge Taxa and Select Only FPPL
+## Step 2 Merge Taxa and Select Only FPPL

 {:.left}
 ```R